Dave's Old Porn

-Dave's Old Porn was a comedy show starring Dave Attell that premiered on Showtime on October 20, 2011.
+Dave's Old Porn is a comedy show starring Dave Attell that premiered on Showtime on October 20, 2011.
 Attell has described the series as "the Mystery Science Theater of porn."
 Through the show's Twitter account, Attell said Showtime passed on a third season, and that he intended to continue the show in a smaller form through the website.